NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Ore Louse.md

     desc: "`pf2:1` Oxidizing Spit +14 (range increment 20 feet)\n__Damage__  2d8 acid plus rust"

   - name: "Consume Living Metal"
-    desc: "`pf2:1` (manipulate) **Requirements** The ore louse is adjacent to a creature that died within the last hour and had the metal trait or was another ore louse\n**Effect** An ore louse can replenish its health by eating the remains of its kin or a once-living metal creature.
+    desc: "`pf2:1` (manipulate) **Requirements** The ore louse is adjacent to a creature that died within the last hour and had the metal trait or was another ore louse\n* * *\n\n**Effect** An ore louse can replenish its health by eating the remains of its kin or a once-living metal creature.
 The ore louse feasts upon the corpse, regaining 3d6 Hit Points.
 The ore louse can regain Hit Points from a given corpse only once."

   - name: "Metal Snack"
     desc: "  An ore louse gains 5 temporary Hit Points each time its mandibles Strike either damages or breaks a metal item using its rust ability, or if it hits a creature that has the metal trait or is made of metal."